Trclark0553/api_testing_demo/README.md

 ## Planned Enhancements

-- Explore test data management and historical reporting for Allure.
-- Add additional UI scenarios with dynamic elements and conditional waits.
+- Add UI automation coverage for modals, dropdowns, and file uploads.
+- Integrate test data management with fixtures or factories.
+- Explore Allure's trend reporting with historical test results.
+- Package project as a template or starter kit for other QA engineers if desired.

 ---